matuzalemmuller/tcc-engtelecom/remote-setup/README.md

 ---
 ### Modify terraform-infrastructure.tf file to include correct account information and credentials

 Generate local SSH keys, which will be used to connect to the remote VMs.
-Save both keys with default name (id_rsa) and place both keys inside the directory "keys":
+Save both keys (public and private) with default name (id_rsa) and place both keys inside the directory `remote-setup/keys`:
 ```
 ssh-keygen -t rsa -b 4096 -C "email@domain.com"
 ```